YijieYin/connectome_interpreter/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Connectome Interpreter's documentation!
+Connectome Interpreter's documentation
 ==================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   modules/activation_maximisation
-   modules/compress_paths
-   modules/path_finding
-   modules/external_map
-   modules/utils
+   tutorials/toc
+   modules/toc

 Indices and tables
 ==================